-- 2. Upon completion of the college application, new students will understand the next steps leading to course enrollment. - 3.
+- 1. New students will be able to complete and successfully submit the online application. - 2.
+Upon completion of the college application, new students will understand the next steps leading to course enrollment. - 3.
 LMC students, (faculty and staff) will understand the process and timelines for adding and dropping classes. - 4.
 Students who use the early graduation application process leading up to the last semester of their program will use the early registration appointment to be able to get the classes they need to graduate.